Selin-Neomi-Ivshin/Advanced-Programming-Project-R/README.md

 ---

-## **Advanced Data Analysis in R**
+## **Advanced programming - Data Analysis in R**
 ***
-This is a R-language project which was created as part of "Advanced Data Analysis in R" course in Ben Gurion University, Israel.
+This is a R-language project which was created as part of "Advanced Programming for Data Analysis in R" course in Ben Gurion University, Israel.

 To replicate our analysis, please follow the next steps: